Benitoite/howtophotovietnam/index.md

 *If* you want to stay in urban Vietnam the requirements for immunizations are less than if you travel rurally.

 ####	Saigon
-*One example* is Saigon.
-Saigon is the urban center of the Ho Chi Minh City province.
+*One example* is the town of Sài Gòn (Saigon).
+[Sài Gòn](https://en.wiktionary.org/wiki/Sài_Gòn) is the urban center of the vast [Ho Chi Minh City](https://en.wikipedia.org/wiki/Ho_Chi_Minh_City) province.
 It is a bustling, active area seemingly far removed from rice paddies and cattle farms.
 Ho Chi Minh City is a large province that includes several other districts away from Saigon town, and those areas include farms and ranches with a different variety of pests that can be found in the urban center.

 <figure>
 <img src="lillypad.jpg" width="73%" alt="River Lotus by Richard E Barber">